Philippines’ Bid For United Nations Security Council Seat Rejected

 +++++

-To put things in perspective, posted below is the entire announcement by the City Government.
+To put things in perspective, posted below is an excerpt from the news report of Kyodo News.
 Some parts in boldface…

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.